 The Emotional and Financial Costs:

 Renovating your existing home entails both financial and emotional costs.
-On the financial side, you’ll need to budget for construction expenses, permits, and potential unforeseen costs.
+On the financial side, you’ll need to consider construction expenses, permits, and potential unforeseen costs.
 Additionally, there are the costs associated with selling your home, including real estate commissions, legal fees, and land transfer taxes.
 It’s essential to weigh these expenses against the potential benefits of renovating versus relocating.

 Beyond the financial aspects, there are emotional considerations to take into account.
 Moving can be a stressful and emotionally taxing experience, particularly if you have strong ties to your current home and neighbourhood.
 Conversely, staying and renovating allows you to maintain the familiarity and comfort of your existing surroundings.
 Consider how each option aligns with your long-term goals and lifestyle preferences.